TamasSomi/the-dicing-game/README.md

 * As a visiting user i would like to play a game that possible to play with a nother person.
 * As a visiting user i would like to read the rules/how to play.

+## Target Audiance ##

+* People whom interested in online games that they can play with a friend.
+* People whom interested in games that depens on luck but you deside how much to risk.

+## Site Owner ##

+* As site owner, i want a nice but simle, retro designed game.
+* As site owner, i want the site to be responsive so the target audiance much wider, because the user can play on any device.
+* As site owner, i want the game to be easy to use and have a how to play section, so all the user can find out the rules.

 ## Features ##

 * The site is responsive and user can play on any device.